laravel/docs/mix.md

     mix.copy('node_modules/foo/bar.css', 'public/css/bar.css');

-If you are copying a directory, the `copy` method will flatten the directory's structure.
+When copying a directory, the `copy` method will flatten the directory's structure.
 To maintain the directory's original structure, you should use the `copyDirectory` method instead:

     mix.copyDirectory('assets/img', 'public/img');